Joey Meneses Player Props: Nationals vs. Cardinals

 Joey Meneses At The Plate

-- Meneses has an OPS of .729, fueled by an OBP of .340 to go with a slugging percentage of .389.
-All three of those stats are tops among Washington hitters this season.
+- Meneses leads Washington with a slugging percentage of .391, fueled by 20 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 12th, his on-base percentage ranks 64th, and he is 120th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 14th in batting average, 66th in on-base percentage, and 118th in slugging.

-- Meneses has picked up a hit in 72.7% of his 66 games this year, with at least two hits in 33.3% of those games.
+- Meneses will look to extend his four-game hitting streak.
+He's batting .263 in his last games.

-- He has gone deep in two of 66 games played this year, and in 0.7% of his plate appearances.
+- In 67 games played this season, he has homered in just two of them.

-- In 36.4% of his games this year, Meneses has had at least one RBI.
-He's picked up more than one in 9.1% and driven in three or more of his team's runs in three contests.
+- Meneses has driven home a run in 24 games this year (35.8%), including more than one RBI in 9.0% of his games and producing three or more of his team's runs on three occasions..

-- In 25 of 66 games this season, he has scored, and three of those games included multiple runs.
+- He has scored a run in 26 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.